Hubs-Foundation/hubs/doc/best-practices.md

 ### Avoid using aframe's THREE property components

-Do not use aframe's `position`, `rotation`, `scaale`, or `visibile` components, and instead just directly modify the Object3D properties.
+Do not use aframe's `position`, `rotation`, `scale`, or `visible` components, and instead just directly modify the Object3D properties.
 These add an additional layer of indirection and performance overhead.

 Don't:
 ```js